offen/offen/docs/docs/running-offen/customizing-consent-banner.md

 ---
 layout: default
-title: Customizing the the consent banner
+title: Customizing the consent banner
 nav_order: 8
 description: "How to add custom CSS to customize the appearance of the consent banner in Offen"
 permalink: /running-offen/customizing-consent-banner/